MicrosoftDocs/well-architected/well-architected/services/data/azure-db-postgresql/cost-optimization.md

 You should review the [design principles](/azure/architecture/framework/cost/principles) to optimize the cost of your architecture.

 > [!div class="checklist"]

-> -Use Azure Advisor
+> - Use Azure Advisor
-> -Select the right pricing tier
+> - Select the right pricing tier
-> -Understand high availability cost
+> - Understand high availability cost
-> -Optimize compute cost
+> - Optimize compute cost
-> -Optimize storage cost
+> - Optimize storage cost
-> -Optimize network cost
+> - Optimize network cost

 ### Recommendations